search ]

 CSS Grid offers numerous advantages for web performance optimization.
 By simplifying layouts, leveraging responsive units, and using advanced features like subgrids, you can create efficient, high-performance websites.

-Below, we explore practical strategies to make the most of CSS Grid in your projects:
+Below are practical strategies to make the most of CSS Grid in your projects:

 1. Simplifying Layouts with Grid Template Areas